rjehrlich/plateplanner-api/README.md

 ---
 ## Project Description
-Plate Planner API aims to provide data
+Plate Planner API aims to provide data on delicious recipes that are fun and mostly easy to prepare.
+The idea grew from my love for food and cooking and ultimately wanting to take the guesswork out of creating a grocery list.
+The aim is to use this as a basis/ plan for future consideration of a full application.

 ## Tools & Technologies
 - ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)